Asymptotics of the ground state energy of heavy molecules and related topics: Asymptotics of the trace

-allowing to lighter nuclei to be closer one to another. \item To improve it further allowing lighter nuclei to be closer to heavier ones one needs to improve Theorem~\ref{book_new-thm-12-5-8} of \cite{futurebook} which seems to be too difficult task for a such little gain. \end{enumerate} \end{remark}
+allowing to lighter nuclei to be closer one to another. \item To improve this estimate further, allowing lighter nuclei to be closer to heavier, ones one needs to improve Theorem~\ref{book_new-thm-12-5-8} which seems to be too difficult task for a such little gain. \end{enumerate} \end{remark}